JunMa11/SegLossOdyssey/test/nnUNetV2/README.md

 ## Usage Instructions

-All the loss functions have been tested with the nnUNetTrainer in [nnUNet V1](https://github.com/MIC-DKFZ/nnunet/blob/master/nnunet/training/network_training/nnUNetTrainer.py).
+All the loss functions have been tested with the nnUNetTrainerV2 in the latest [nnUNet](https://github.com/MIC-DKFZ/nnUNet).

 0. Prerequisites: install [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 1. Download the loss functions: `git clone https://github.com/JunMa11/SegLoss.git`